Category Archives: Ontario

 Amy Eagle

 Singing was the love of Amy’s life.
 She sang in the Toronto Mendelssohn Choir and the Canadian National Exhibition Chorus under Dr H. A. Fricker.
 She must of had a good voice as the Mendelssohn Choir had yearly auditions, even for current choir members.
-The choir often toured the northern US with trips to Chicago, Philadelphia and Cincinnati and New York.
+The choir often toured the northern US with trips to Chicago, Philadelphia, Cincinnati and New York.
 This was one thing Amy did alone as Minnie couldn’t sing.
 She enjoyed these trips and sent many postcards.
 She saved her collection of choir medals and pins.
 When the Exhibition Chorus ended in 1934 it seemed she stopped her singing.

 Their mother worried when Minnie got married that Amy would become more of a recluse.